TheLartians/ModernCppStarter/README.md

 - Clone this repo and replace all occurrences of "Greeter" in the [CMakeLists.txt](CMakeLists.txt) with the name of your project
 - Replace the source files with your own
 - For single-header libraries: see the comments in [CMakeLists.txt](CMakeLists.txt)
+- Replace the codecov token in the [ubuntu workflow](.github/workflows/ubuntu.yml) or remove the codecov step
 - Happy coding!

 ### Build and run test suite